falmatam/quick-ui-hack/README.md

 # Cirtual Interview Assessment

 A quick UI hack put together for an interview with Cirtual.
-Presented an image of desired UI (see Resources folder) and implemented from scratch using HTML, CSS, JS, jQuery and Bootstrap.
+Presented an image of desired UI (see instructions/Coding Challenge/Resources folder) and implemented from scratch using HTML, CSS, JS, jQuery and Bootstrap.

 View DEMO --> http://cirtualapp.herokuapp.com/